A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Results

 \subsection{Closed-loop control performance}

 The MPC controller, integrated with the lightweight ``slim'' encoder operating on only four pressure sensors, was deployed in the high-fidelity DNS to assess its performance.
 The results of the closed-loop control are presented in Figure~\ref{fig:MPC}, which displays the time evolution of the control action, drag, and lift coefficients.
 The controller successfully reduces the mean drag coefficient by 12.8\%, from a baseline of 1.051 in the uncontrolled case to an average of 0.916 under MPC, a result comparable to related experimental work \cite{pastoor2008dshaped}.
+For reference, in the chirp test dataset, open-loop periodic forcing at the shedding frequency produces only transient drag reduction ($C_d \approx 1.0$) when the actuation phase briefly synchronises with the wake (visible in Figure~\ref{fig:test_forces}), but drag returns to uncontrolled levels as the phase drifts, highlighting the need for closed-loop predictive control.
 The control action is smooth and settles into a quasi-periodic pattern with a frequency that effectively counteracts the natural vortex shedding.
 The figure also illustrates the accuracy of the underlying predictive model during the online control task; the predictions of the model for the next states mostly align with the ground truth obtained from the simulation, although some discrepancies appear as the wake stabilises and the model departs further from its interpolation region.
 This highlights the robustness of MPC, which operates effectively despite the limitations of the underlying model.
+Further robustness analyses are provided in the appendices: \ref{app:ood} evaluates the model on actuation frequencies outside the training band, while \ref{app:robustness_closedloop} assesses closed-loop performance under sensor noise or actuator delay.
+For discrete actuators, the smoothness penalty already drives the control signal towards quasi-binary behaviour, suggesting compatibility with discrete actuation via thresholding.

 Figure~\ref{fig:mpc_forces_error} shows the error in the prediction of forces along the prediction horizon during MPC control.
 The error does not show a clear trend over the prediction horizon, which indicates that the error is dominated by encoding and decoding errors instead of the prediction error.